spack/spack/lib/spack/docs/packaging_guide.rst

          ...
          version('develop', git='https://github.com/example-project/example.git')

-  This is not recommended, as the contents of the default branch change over time.
+  This download method is untrusted, and is not recommended.

 Tags
   To fetch from a particular tag, use the ``tag`` parameter along with